LawrenceFungg/palm2-looker/README.md

 # Looker Data Access with Natural Language using OpenAI and LangChain

-This repository contains a demo application that uses OpenAI and LangChain to interact with Looker and output data based on natural language questions in English and other languages.
+This repository contains a demo application that uses Palm2 and LangChain to interact with Looker and output data based on natural language questions in English and other languages.

 ## Features